fineract-academy/webpage/docs/howto/how-to-run-fineract-integration-test-with-intellij-idea.md

 ## How to run Apache Fineract® integration tests with IntelliJ IDEA

 ### Prerequisites
 1. **Java**: Ensure you have Java Development Kit (JDK) installed.
-Apache Fineract® typically requires Java 17 (Java 21 is not yet supported).
+Apache Fineract® requires Java 21.
 2. **Git**: You'll need Git to clone the Apache Fineract® source code from the repository.
 3. **IntelliJ IDEA**: Install IntelliJ IDEA (Community or Ultimate edition).
 4. **Configure IntelliJ Runner to be used for executing the integration tests